Rogue-says/Mantle-Intelligence-suite/README.md

 ## Built for

-Mantle Squad Bounty — When AI Meets Mantle — March 2026
+Mantle Squad Bounty, When AI Meets Mantle — March 2026

 Not financial advice.
 Yield data from DefiLlama.
 Mantle network only.